Cart abandonment emails work.

 The problem is that a ridiculous 269 billion emails are sent every single day.

 This guide reveals how the best eCommerce stores are getting their abandoned cart emails opened.
-We reveal cart abandonment subject line tactics and strategies, along, with the exact copy, used by the most successful stores of 2018.
+We reveal cart abandonment subject line tactics and strategies.

 According to our study covering 200 eCommerce stores worldwide, the highest performing cart abandonment campaigns recovered 40% of revenue!

 Sending more than one email.